ronny8877/gobi/ReadMe.md

 }
 ```
 ##### Path params
 You can also add path params to the endpoint.
 The path params should be added in the path with a colon before the name of the param.
-The value of the path param will be available in the response object.

 ```json
 {